-- a) Family and Medical Leave runs concurrently with other qualifying leaves (e.g. worker's compensation leave) for the same injury or illness unless the employee is receiving PFML, in which case only FMLA and PFML run concurrently; and - b) LEOFF 2 firefighters who elect not to use the PFML may use up to seventy-two (72) hours of accrued sick leave for a newborn or adopted child.
-Said sick leave to care for a newborn or adopted child shall be used within thirty (30) days of its birth or adoption. - c) If the need for leave for the birth or placement of a child is foreseeable, the employee shall notify his/her supervisor at least thirty (30) days prior to the expected start of the leave so that necessary planning can occur.
-If the birth or placement of a child with the employee requires leave to begin in less than thirty (30) days, the employee shall provide such notice as soon as practicable. - d) In all other circumstances, if the need for family or medical leave is foreseeable based on planned medical treatment, the employee (a) must make a reasonable effort to schedule the treatment so as not to disrupt unduly the operations of the Employer, subject to the approval of the health care provider of the employee or the health care provider of the family member, as appropriate; and (b) Must provide the Employer with not less than thirty (30) days' notice, before the date the leave is to begin, of the intent to take family or medical leave, except that if the date of the treatment requires leave to begin in less than thirty days, the employee must provide such notice as soon as practicable.
+- Family and Medical Leave runs concurrently with other qualifying leaves (e.g., worker's compensation leave) for the same injury or illness unless the employee is receiving PFML, in which case only FMLA and PFML run concurrently; and - b.
+LEOFF 2 firefighters who elect not to use the PFML may use up to seventy-two (72) hours of accrued sick leave for a newborn or adopted child.
+Said sick leave to care for a newborn or adopted child shall be used within thirty (30) days of its birth or adoption. - c.
+If the need for leave for the birth or placement of a child is foreseeable, the employee shall notify their supervisor at least thirty (30) days prior to the expected start of the leave so that necessary planning can occur.
+If the birth or placement of a child with the employee requires leave to begin in less than thirty (30) days, the employee shall provide such notice as soon as practicable.

+- d.
+In all other circumstances, if the need for family or medical leave is foreseeable based on planned medical treatment, the employee (a) must make a reasonable effort to schedule the treatment so as not to disrupt unduly the operations of the Employer, subject to the approval of the health care provider of the employee or the health care provider of the family member, as appropriate; and (b) must provide the Employer with not less than thirty (30) days' notice, before the date the leave is to begin, of the intent to take family or medical leave, except that if the date of the treatment requires leave to begin in less than thirty days, the employee must provide such notice as soon as practicable. - e.
+If an employee is receiving Washington Paid Family Medical Leave (PFML) benefits, the employee may elect to supplement the State benefit with their accrued leave.
+In such cases, the employee will provide proof to the City that they have applied for and been approved for PFML and the amount of their weekly benefit.
+Supplementation may not result in the employee receiving more than 100% of their regular wages while the employee is on PFML if the employee elects to supplement.

-18.15 LEOFF I
+18.16 LEOFF I

-LEOFF I members shall be credited with a bank of one hundred twenty (120) hours of paid leave for Washington State Family Care Act Purposes.
+LEOFF I members shall be credited with a bank of one hundred twenty (120) hours of paid leave for Washington State Family Care Act purposes.
 Said bank may be used in the same manner as used by other bargaining unit members for the Family Care Act.
-Thereafter, 96 hours of Family Care Act Leave will be added annually which will be cumulative from year to year, up to a maximum bank of two hundred eighty-eight (288) hours and will have no cash value if not used or upon separation from employment.
+Thereafter, 96 hours of Family Care Act leave will be added annually which will be cumulative from year to year, up to a maximum bank of two hundred eighty-eight (288) hours and will have no cash value if not used or upon separation from employment.

-18.16 Domestic Violence Leave
+18.17 Domestic Violence Leave